RWS/studio-api-docs/apiconcepts/filetypesupport/extending_existing_file_type_component_builder.md

-Extending existing File Type Component Builder
+# Extending Existing File Type Component Builder
-===

->[!NOTE]
->
->This functionality is only available in Studio 2011 SP3.

-This chapter provides basic information on extending existing XML File Type Component Builder so your native verifier will be used when processing XML files.
+Extend the existing XML File Type Component Builder so your native verifier is used when processing XML files.

+## Overview

-Extending an existing XML File Type Component Builder As XML is one of the standard formats supported by Var:ProductName, the corresponding File Type Component Builder already exists.
-The XML File Type Component Builder will be used to create an extension of the XML File Type Component Builder that uses your native verifier.
+XML is one of the standard formats supported by Var:ProductName, so the corresponding File Type Component Builder already exists.
+Use this XML File Type Component Builder to create an extension that includes your native verifier.

 A File Type Component Builder is defined by a filter component builder that implements [IFileTypeComponentBuilder](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.IFileTypeComponentBuilder.yml).
-A filter component builder knows how to create parsers, writers, and so on for the corresponding file type.
-XML File Type Component Builder has a filter component builder.
+The filter component builder knows how to create parsers, writers, and other components for the file type.
+The XML File Type Component Builder has its own filter component builder.

-The XML File Type Component Builder can be inherited from indirectly by implementing the [IFileTypeComponentBuilderAdapter](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.IFileTypeComponentBuilderAdapter.yml) interface.
-To create an extension for the XML File Type Component Builder you need to add the ```FileTypeComponentBuilderExtension``` attribute to your extension component builder class.You must set the ```OriginalFileType``` property of the attribute to ```XML: Any v 1.2.0.0```.
-You can now access the original XML component builder methods through the ```Original``` property as shown in the code example at the end of this page.
+To extend the XML File Type Component Builder indirectly, implement the [IFileTypeComponentBuilderAdapter](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.IFileTypeComponentBuilderAdapter.yml) interface.
+Add the `FileTypeComponentBuilderExtension` attribute to your extension component builder class.
+Set the `OriginalFileType` property to `XML: Any v 1.2.0.0`.
+You can access the original XML component builder methods through the `Original` property.

->[!NOTE]
->
+> [!NOTE]
->In Var:ProductName all the file type plug-in components are designed in a way that you can extend all the functionality.
+> In Var:ProductName, all file type plug-in components are designed to be extensible, so you can extend all functionality.

+## Create the Extension

-Every extension filter component builder needs to have a [FileTypeComponentBuilderExtensionAttribute](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.FileTypeComponentBuilderExtensionAttribute.yml) that describes the file type component builder.
+Every extension filter component builder requires a [FileTypeComponentBuilderExtensionAttribute](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.FileTypeComponentBuilderExtensionAttribute.yml) that describes the file type component builder:

 # [C#](#tab/tabid-1)
 ```cs